JohnnyZhang728/JohnnyZhang728.github.io/_pages/research-interests.md

 AI-assisted Filmmaking
 ======
-Another one of my research interests is AI-assisted filmmaking, which focuses on enhancing traditional filmmaking workflows by leveraging AI technologies.
+Another one of my research interests is: AI-assisted filmmaking, which focuses on enhancing traditional filmmaking workflows by leveraging AI technologies.
 This includes developing tools for the pre-production, mid-production, and post-production stages to make the filmmaking process more efficient and effective.
 These tools will enhance pre-production tasks such as scriptwriting and storyboard creation, mid-production aspects like virtual cinematography, and post-production processes, including intelligent editing.
 I am enthusiastic about creating a comprehensive suite of AI-driven tools that can enhance the entire filmmaking process.

 Cinematic VR
 ======